developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 Used to configure the percentage of remaining battery capacity below which the battery is deemed ready for decommissioning.

 ### Battery Usage Decommission Threshold
-Used to configure the amount of battery usage (i.e. charge/discharge cycles, coulombs in/out, etc.) that can occur beefore the battery is deemed ready for decommissioning.
+Used to configure the amount of battery usage (i.e. charge/discharge cycles, coulombs in/out, etc.) that can occur before the battery is deemed ready for decommissioning.

 ### Battery Optimization Action
 Used to perform an Action to control which applications are subject to battery optimization and which are exempt.

-- If the value ***Add*** is chose, one or more applications is made subject to battery optimizations and the additional Managed Configuration **Power Configuration - Battery Optimization Action Add Package Names** MUST be specified to provide the Android Package Name(s) of the application(s) to be made subject to battery optimizations.
+-***Add*** is chose, one or more applications is made subject to battery optimizations and the additional Managed Configuration **Power Configuration - Battery Optimization Action Add Package Names** MUST be specified to provide the Android Package Name(s) of the application(s) to be made subject to battery optimizations.

-- If the value ***Remove*** is chose, one or more applications is made subject to battery optimizations and the additional Managed Configuration **Power Configuration - Battery Optimization Action Remove Package Names** MUST be specified to provide the Android Package Name(s) of the application(s) to be exempted from battery optimizations.
+-***Remove*** is chose, one or more applications is made subject to battery optimizations and the additional Managed Configuration **Power Configuration - Battery Optimization Action Remove Package Names** MUST be specified to provide the Android Package Name(s) of the application(s) to be exempted from battery optimizations.

 ### Battery Optimization Action Add Package Names
 Used to specify one or more Android Package Name(s) that identify application(s) that should be made subject to battery optimizations.